int-i/ICE3013/psj/week02/README.md

 brltty.conf:             assembler source, UTF-8 Unicode text
 ```

-### 3. Find the location of the password file (“passwd”), the location of C header files such as "stdio.h", and the location of utility programs (or Linux commands) such as “ls”.
+### 3. Find the location of the password file ("passwd"), the location of C header files such as "stdio.h", and the location of utility programs (or Linux commands) such as "ls".
 Use "whereis" commad.

 ```bash
 $ whereis passwd